Guildism: History

 In Chile, gremialismo was the main doctrine of the liberal-conservative movement that emerged in the latter half of the 1960s, leading the opposition to the University Reform at the Catholic University of Chile.
 As such, it stood against both the left and the center movements.
-Gremialismo was influenced by francoist-corporatism, even the economic views of it got rejected, they favored it's cultural views.
-Besides cultural similarities to integralism or even falangism, gremialismo rejects corporatism and other left economic systems and supports capitalism Gremialismo advocates for the social doctrine of the church, neo-conservatism, chilean nationalism and anti-communism.
+Gremialismo was influenced by Francoist-corporatism, even the economic views of it got rejected, they favored it's cultural views.
+Besides cultural similarities to integralism or even Falangism, gremialismo rejects corporatism and other left economic systems and supports capitalism Gremialismo advocates for anti-communism, Chilean nationalism, neo-conservatism and the social doctrine of the church.

 The principal thinker of gremialismo was Jaime Guzmán, a lawyer and professor who later served as an advisor to Chilean dictator Augusto Pinochet.

 There has been ongoing debate over whether gremialismo thought was influenced by Juan Vázquez de Mella as well (Even if Mella wasn't a capitalist).

 The gremialist Javier Leturia wrote about the origins of the movement:

 We [the gremialistas] were orderly, we were those that were not hippie, those that were not left-wing, those that were not potheads.
 I would say that the people were participative.
 That is why former school union leaders and people from school unions, the scouts, and religious movements were picked up.
 We openly supported the coup.
 We published a manifesto in the newspaper that read: "Towards a new institutionality through the renounce of Allende." [...]
 What we said was that the crisis was insurmountable and that the only solution was to have the armed forces take charge.
 We drafted that manifesto as university students, and it was signed by student unions from the Catholic universities of Santiago and Valparaíso, which were headed by gremialists.
 I would say that from the moment Allende was elected, many began to support a coup.
 I mean that we were not going to accept for this country to fall into communism.